cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-08-22-paip-chapter3.md

 The node in the tree is updated after an answer is given.
 The next time the same sequence of questions are answered the program responds with the answer the user added earlier.
 The representation is shown by dereferencing the atom.

 ### Exercise 3.6 [h]
-*Given the following initialization for the lexical variable a and the special variable \*b\*, what will be the value of the 1st form?*

-Initialization is translated to Clojure:

 ```
 (def a 'global-a)